 These instructions are for overhead doors with two duplex spring systems - one on each half of the door - that are mechanically joined together with the help of a coupler in the middle where the two solid shafts meet.
 Though these instructions may be helpful with other setups, some of these steps may be incorrect and even dangerous if they are applied to other systems.

 One common difficulty in determining whether a spring in a duplex system is actually broken is that you cannot see the inner springs.
 One way to determine whether this spring is broken or not is to weigh the overhead door.
 Typically, when the door is closed, it will weigh under 20 pounds, even if the springs are not adjusted properly.
 If it weighs much more than 20 pounds, you probably have an inner spring that is broken.

 Another way to determine whether an inner spring is broken or not is to look at the stationary cones.
 The coil of the torsion spring wraps around the cone and is bent into a hole in the cone.
 When the inner spring breaks, it often forces the coil to wind farther onto the cone.
-As a result, the coil in the picture on the left is a common occurance when the spring breaks.
+As a result, the coil in the picture on the left is a common occurrence when the spring breaks.

 1. Begin by vise-gripping the track 2-3 inches above one of the rollers.
-This will keep the door from accidently opening when you are winding the springs if the new springs are too strong.
+This will keep the door from accidentally opening when you are winding the springs if the new springs are too strong.

 2. Unplug or cut the power to the operator.
 Many older operators are hardwired, and you may have to flip a fuse.

 3. Disengage the operator.
-On older operators, you may have to instead remove the drawbar arm.
+On older operators, you may have to remove the drawbar arm instead.